aryan-bhatla/hedge-fund-modelling/README.md

-# A series of exercises completed from within the textbook 'Hedge Fund Modelling and Analysis: An Object Oriented Approach Using C++'
+# A series of exercises completed from the textbook 'Hedge Fund Modelling and Analysis: An Object Oriented Approach Using C++'